sk-shahnawazkhan/formint-summary/README.md

 - **Admin Signup & Tenant Setup** — First user automatically becomes the admin and sets up the company.
 - **Invite-Based Employee Signup** — Admins can invite members, and new members join with roles through secure invite links.
 - **Team Management** — Invite, and view members (Active, Pending, Expired) with advanced table features like pagination, filtering, and sorting.
+- **Leave Management** — A complete module to handle all employee leave operations:
+  - **Apply Leave** — Employees can apply for leaves with validations.
+  - **Leave Approvals** — Admins and Managers can review, approve, or reject leave requests through an intuitive table and drawer-based interface.
+  - **Leave Types** — Admins can create, edit, enable/disable, and delete leave types for better organizational structuring.
+  - **My Leaves (History)** — Employees can track their leave status (Pending, Approved, Rejected, Cancelled) with applied dates and remarks.
+  - **Leave Entitlements** — Admins can define or assign leave balances per employee or role, view entitlements, and manage limits with inline warnings.
 - **Onboarding Forms** — Fully validated forms for employee onboarding with file upload support.
 - **Dashboard Analytics** — Stats for onboarding submissions, members, and pending invites with interactive charts.
-- **Advanced Tables** — Sort, filter, paginate, toggle columns, and view details seamlessly.
+- **Advanced Tables** — Sort, filter, paginate, update columns visibility, and view details seamlessly.
 - **Tenant-Level Data Isolation** — RLS policies and Supabase Edge Functions ensure secure access.
 - **Notifications & Emails** — Integrated email invites via SendGrid and in-app toast notifications.
 - **Modern UI/UX** — Responsive, accessible, and clean design with Tailwind CSS, shadcn components, and, custom components.